Smittyvb/condenser/README.md

 you wish to save them for later use you can put them all in a file and `source` them in.

-If you'd like to statically configure condenser without variables you can edit the settings directly in `config/production.json`.
+If you'd like to statically configure Condenser without variables you can edit the settings directly in `config/production.json`.
 If you're running in development mode, copy `config/production.json` to `config/dev.json` with `cp config/production.json config/dev.json` and adjust settings in `dev.json`.

-If you're intending to run condenser in a production environment one configuration option that you will definitely want to edit is `server_session_secret` which can be set by the environment variable `SDC_SESSION_SECRETKEY`.
+If you're intending to run Condenser in a production environment one configuration option that you will definitely want to edit is `server_session_secret` which can be set by the environment variable `SDC_SESSION_SECRETKEY`.
 To generate a new value for this setting, you can